fbpx

 In addition, studies have shown that most websites have incorrect anchor text usage, leading to a decline in their search engine ranking.
 However, SEMRush affirms that using relevant, descriptive anchor texts can help boost your search rankings on Google.

-As a leading link-building company, Rhino Rank regularly builds over 10,000 links per month, giving us a wealth of data and experience to create the ultimate anchor text usage guide for Link Building.
+As a leading link building company, Rhino Rank regularly builds over 10,000 links per month, giving us a wealth of data and experience to create the ultimate anchor text usage guide for Link Building.
 With our expert insights and proven link building strategies, our clients have seen the best success in increasing their online visibility.

 In this post, we dive into anchor text usage and provide a comprehensive guide to help you use them correctly and effectively when link building.